 The main purpose of receiving loans is the purchase of essential products, and the demand for these products will remain constant even under strict quarantine.
-Thus, the investment in basic needs will remain a very good tool to save investors’ money.
+Thus, investment in basic needs will remain a very good tool to save investors’ money.

 All the loans, issued by Aventus Group companies and listed on PeerBerry for investors choice to invest are fully secured with buyback guarantee.
-In addition, the management of Aventus Group (together with another PeerBerry business partner Gofingo Group) have made very responsible decision to apply an additional Group Guarantee to ensure maximum protection for all investments.
-Additional Group guarantee will ensure additional protection for investors’ money, in case some loan originator will face financial troubles and will not be able to implement buyback guarantee.
-This means that in case of insolvency of some company, other Aventus Group and Gofingo Group companies will cover all the liabilities of this company on purpose to protect investors investments, maintain transparency and good reputation of all the Group.
+In addition, the management of Aventus Group (together with another PeerBerry business partner Gofingo Group) has made a very responsible decision to apply an additional Group Guarantee to ensure maximum protection for all investments.
+Additional Group guarantee will ensure additional protection for investors’ money, in case some loan originator will face financial troubles and will not be able to implement a buyback guarantee.
+This means that in case of insolvency of some company, other Aventus Group and Gofingo Group companies will cover all the liabilities of this company on purpose to protect investors’ investments, maintain transparency and good reputation of all the Group.

 We have already “hedged” our risks in some countries by tightening credit policy and changing the product parameters.
 Countries, where Aventus Group companies issue loans are less affected by a pandemic virus.
-In addition, our loans are issued online, which also helps to keep our business quite efficient during quarantine.
+In addition, our loans are issued online, which also helps to keep our business quite efficient during the quarantine.
 Our portfolio is highly diversified and it allows us to direct efforts and increase volumes of loan issuance in more stable markets.
 In most countries, where Aventus Group operates, the crisis is not that obvious like in continental Europe.
 Lending in many markets is closely related to the public sector and the refusal to supplement the budget with loans is the last thing the governments would do.

-As regards the risk growth levels, it directly depends on a number of factors, for instance, some customers from banking retail area who were accustomed to go to bank branches before quarantine will move to the online microfinance organizations segment, like Aventus Group companies.
+As regards the risk growth levels, it directly depends on a number of factors, for instance, some customers from the banking retail area who were accustomed to go to bank branches before quarantine will move to the online microfinance organizations segment, like Aventus Group companies.

 Personally, I do not expect that the risks will increase by more than 4-5%.
 It is not much different from a seasonal surge of risks on New Year and Christmas.

 According to our risk management procedure, the default rate is manageable by 95%.
-In each market, we use about 15-20 sources for obtaining information about borrowers, starting with classic demographic parameters and a credit bureau history, and ending with an assessment of customer behaviour when completing the questionnaire (for instance, how many times did he/she move the cursor when choosing the loan amount or how often did he/she press hot keys).
+In each market, we use about 15-20 sources for obtaining information about borrowers, starting with classic demographic parameters and a credit bureau history, and ending with an assessment of customer behavior when completing the questionnaire (for instance, how many times did he/she move the cursor when choosing the loan amount or how often did he/she press hot keys).
 All this data set is processed in a single decision-making center and managed on-line depending on changes in risk parameters in a particular market.

 The data structure and significant factors vary greatly from country to country.
-It is important how many loans the client had previously had in the history credit bureau; meanwhile in Vietnam, the client’s medical insurance is crucial.
+It is important how many loans the client had previously had in the history credit bureau; meanwhile, in Vietnam, the client’s medical insurance is crucial.

 During the customer risk assessment, we use 300 to 500 parameters and collect all legally available information in the market, including public services, as access to them is often free of charge.

 Demand for micro-loans usually tends to increase in times of economic downturn.
 This is quite a good time for this business and many players in the online microfinance organizations segment if they remain in the market and gain access to a significantly large segment of, for instance, banking clients.
 The online segment is currently growing quite rapidly.
-It applies not only to borrowers, but also to entertainment portals and home theaters.
+It applies not only to borrowers but also to entertainment portals and home theaters.